-"Dominator", as he is known on the circuit, began playing tennis at age 6.
-He grew up practically between rackets, since his parents, Wolfgang and Karin, are tennis teachers and his younger brother, Moritz, also began practicing this sport, although without so much success.
-Stefan Koubek and, of course, Jurgen Melzer were Dominic´s childhood idols, a tennis player who moves easily on any surface as evidenced in the titles he has won in 2016 on different surfaces: on clay in Buenos Aires and Nice , on hardcourt in Acapulco and on grass in Stuttgart.
+"Dominator", as he is known on the circuit, started playing tennis aged 6.
+He grew up among rackets, since his parents, Wolfgang and Karin, are tennis teachers and his youngest brother, Moritz, also started playing this sport, although without so much success.
+Stefan Koubek and, of course, Jurgen Melzer were Dominic's childhood idols.